 It looks like what is happening is that the queue daemon is getting node details that it thinks belong to the target node, but are really local, and is updating the request as a consequence.
 Those details will help track down the configuration causes of the problem.

-#2 Updated by Jacob McCann almost 4 years ago
+#2 Updated by Jacob McCann about 4 years ago

 Thanks for taking a look at this.